grandcentrix/logstash-codec-logfmt/README.md

 # Logstash Plugin

-This is a plugin for [Logstash](https://github.com/elasticsearch/logstash), allowing logstash to parse logfmt-formatted messages to be parsed.
+This is a plugin for [Logstash](https://github.com/elasticsearch/logstash), allowing logstash to parse logfmt-formatted messages.

 It is fully free and fully open source.
 The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.